Autumnal Equinox: When Is the First Day of Fall 2024?

 There are two equinoxes a year — spring and autumnal ones.
 Once the autumnal equinox happens, the relevant hemisphere (the northern one in September and the southern one in March) is tilting away from the Sun.
 This leads to fewer daylight hours there, with the Sun rising later and setting earlier.
 The hemisphere will keep tilting away until it reaches the farthest point from the Sun at the winter solstice.

-Based on the astronomical method of determining the seasons, autumnal equinox marks the beginning of fall.
+Autumnal equinox marks the end of summer and the beginning of fall.
 In 2024, this happens on September 22, at 12:44 GMT (08:44 a.m.
 EDT) in the Northern Hemisphere.
 But this date is not fixed and can vary from year to year, falling anywhere from September 21 to 24.
 In the 21st century, September 22 is the most common first day of fall, happening 76 times, while September 21 only occurs twice.
 September 23 is the date for the other 22 times.
 The next September 24 equinox won't come until 2303.

-In the Southern Hemisphere, the start of fall will be on March 20, 2024, at 03:07 GMT (March 19, 11:07 p.m.
+In the Southern Hemisphere, the start of fall will be on March 20, 2025, at 09:02 GMT (05:02 a.m.
 EDT).
-There, the specific date of the autumnal equinox can change between March 19 and 21.
+There, the date of the autumnal equinox can change between March 19 and 21.
 Throughout the 21st century, March 20 will be the most common equinox day, happening 78 times.
 On March 21, it occurs only twice, and the remaining 20 times, it takes place on March 19.

 Keep in mind that the dates mentioned are based on Greenwich Mean Time (GMT), and the equinox date might differ in various time zones.